 B. Download VertiPaq Analyzer

-The ZIP file includes various version of the Vertipaq Analyzer excel document.
+The ZIP file includes various versions of the Vertipaq Analyzer excel document.
 Please review the readme file found on the zip file to determine which excel document.
 Once you determine which excel document to use, make sure that you enable Power Pivot for excel.

-C. Open the Power BI Report using Power BI Desktop
+C. Open the Power BI report using Power BI Desktop

 D. Open DAX Studio